How to avoid becoming a missionary

 - If you happen to think about a mission calling, restrict your attention to countries where

-it's impossible to openly do missionary work.
-Think only about North Korea, Saudi Arabia,
+it's impossible to openly do Christian missionary work.
+Think only about North Korea,

-China, and other similar countries as being completely walled off from any Gospel witness.
+Saudi Arabia, China, and other similar countries that seem to be walled off from any Gospel

 creative access countries.